BEARUBC/raestro/README.md

 This library is developed specifically for the Raspberry Pi, which acts as the main computer system on our bionic arm.
 Builds on different architectures will not be guaranteed to work.

 ## Documentation
-As of current, documentation for this library and all of its APIs is still being worked on.
-However, design decisions on Raestro are now finally starting to stabilize, and as such, documentation will soon be available as part of the next incremental release.
+All public exports have been properly documented with examples for usage of critical APIs.
+A complete version of the documentation can be found [here](https://docs.rs/raestro).
+Included below is a minimal example of how to setup your environment and build a project using `raestro`.

 ## Getting Started

 ### Hardware Setup
-1. Connect the power+ground lines from the RPi to the Maestro.
+1. Connect the power and ground lines from the Raspberry Pi to the Maestro.
-2. Connect the RPI's TX and RX pins to the Maestro's RX and TX pins, respectively.
-Please note the order in which the pins need to be connected (RPi TX connected to Maestro RX; RPi RX connected to Maestro TX).
+2. Connect the Raspberry Pi's TX and RX pins to the Maestro's RX and TX pins, respectively.
+Please note the order in which the pins need to be connected (the Pi's TX connected to the Maestro's RX and the Pi's RX connected to the Maestro's TX).
-3. Connect the power lines for the servos (holding the board such that the pins are facing you and are on the right side of the board,these are the 2 pins on the top right).
-The left one of the pair is the power; the right one is ground.
+3. Connect the power lines for the servos.
+Documentation on which line is which is available readily online.
-4. Connect up to 6 servos on one of the pin-triples available (the backside of the board has more info on each pin-type).
+4. Connect up to 6 servos to one of the pin-triples available (the backside of the board has more info on each pin-type).

 ### Software Setup
-The Rust crate "rppal" provides user-level APIs for protocols such as PWM, I2C, and UART.
+The Rust crate `rppal` provides user-level APIs for protocols such as `PWM`, `I2C`, and `UART`.
-In order to configure UART for the Raspberry Pi, do the following:
+In order to configure `UART` for the Raspberry Pi, do the following:
-1. Remove "console=serial0,11520" from /boot/cmdline.txt
+1. Remove `console=serial0,11520` from `/boot/cmdline.txt`
 2. Disable the Bluetooth by:
-	* Adding "dtoverlay=pi3-disable-bt" to /boot/config.txt (without the quotation marks)
+	* Adding `dtoverlay=pi3-disable-bt` to `/boot/config.txt`
-		* For the RPi4 models, add "dtoverlay=disable-bt" instead
+		* For the RPi4 models, do this by adding `dtoverlay=disable-bt` instead
-		* Once this is done, reboot the Pi (by powering it off and then on again)
+		* Rebooting the Pi (by powering it off and then on again)
-		* Connecting GPIO Pin-14 (physical pin 08) to an LED, this LED should be LIT
-	* Running the command "sudo systemctl disable hciuart"
+	* Running the command `sudo systemctl disable hciuart`

 ### Trouble-shooting
-If "cargo build" or "cargo test" do not work because of the rppal dependency, check the rppal documentations on how to set up UART.
+If `cargo build` or `cargo test` do not work because of the `rppal` dependency, check the `rppal` documentations on how to set up `UART`.
 The link is [here](https://docs.rs/rppal/0.11.3/rppal/uart/index.html).

 ## Usage
-Add the following to your Cargo.toml file:
+Add the following to your `Cargo.toml` file:
 ```toml
 [dependencies]
 raestro = "0.2.0"
 ```
-In the main function, create a new Maestro instance and initialize it by calling start.
+Create a new `maestro` instance and initialize it by calling `Maestro::start`.
-This initialized struct can now be utilized to perform writes and reads to and from the Maestro.
+This initialized struct can now be utilized to perform reads and writes to and from the Micro-Maestro 6-Channel.
 ```rust
 use raestro::prelude::*;